 Our history and the Bateson legacy

-The University of Sheffield has had a distinguished reputation in the field of genetics for over 60 years since John Thoday founded the Department of Genetics in 1954.
+The University of Sheffield has had a distinguished reputation in the use of model organisms for understanding key biological principles for over 60 years since John Thoday founded the Department of Genetics in 1954.

 In a seminal paper called The Components of Fitness (1953), he analysed the variability and asymmetry of bristle number on the two sides of different Drosophila fruit flies.